tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-user-delegation-sas.md

 The object ID for the security principal who requests the user delegation key is captured in the required `skoid` field.
 To specify an object ID on the SAS token with the `saoid` or `suoid` field, the security principal identified in the `skoid` field must be assigned an RBAC role that includes the **Microsoft.Storage/storageAccounts/blobServices/containers/blobs/runAsSuperUser/action** or **Microsoft.Storage/storageAccounts/blobServices/containers/blobs/manageOwnership/action**.
 For more information about these actions, see [Azure resource provider operations](/azure/role-based-access-control/resource-provider-operations).

-Specifying the object ID in the `saoid` or `suoid` field also restricts operations related to directory or file ownership:
+Specifying the object ID in the `saoid` or `suoid` field also restricts operations related to directory or blob ownership:

-- If an operation creates a directory or file, then Azure Storage sets the owner of the directory or file to the value specified by the object ID.
-If the object ID is not specified, then Azure Storage sets the owner of the directory or file to the value specified by the `skoid` parameter.
+- If an operation creates a directory or blob, then Azure Storage sets the owner of the directory or blob to the value specified by the object ID.
+If the object ID is not specified, then Azure Storage sets the owner of the directory or blob to the value specified by the `skoid` parameter.
-- If the sticky bit is set on the parent directory and the operation deletes or renames a directory or file, then the object ID of the owner of the parent directory or the owner of the resource must match the value specified by the object ID.
+- If the sticky bit is set on the parent directory and the operation deletes or renames a directory or blob, then the object ID of the owner of the parent directory or the owner of the resource must match the value specified by the object ID.
-- If an operation sets the ACL for a directory or file and the `x-ms-owner` header is specified, then the value specified by the object ID must match the value specified by the `x-ms-owner` header.
+- If an operation sets the ACL for a directory or blob and the `x-ms-owner` header is specified, then the value specified by the object ID must match the value specified by the `x-ms-owner` header.
-- If an operation sets the ACL for a directory or file and the `x-ms-group` header is specified, then the value specified by the object ID must be a member of the group specified by the `x-ms-group` header.
+- If an operation sets the ACL for a directory or blob and the `x-ms-group` header is specified, then the value specified by the object ID must be a member of the group specified by the `x-ms-group` header.

 The object ID specified in the the `saoid` or `suoid` field is included in diagnostic logs when a request is made using the SAS token.